BigBlind4/Musuems-Aotearoa-Research-Portal/client/README.md

 $ npm install
 ```

 Once completed, you will see `node_module` folder generated in the `client` directory.
-Please **DO NOT** commit this folder into git.
+Please **DO NOT** commit this folder into gitlab.

 Build the project
 ```
 $ npm run
 ```
 Wait until the project is successfully built and server is started.
-This project is configured to the port 8080, you can change it in `package.json` file.
+You will find `dist` folder is created, and this is where the deployed scripts are.
+Please **DO NOT** commit this folder into gitlab.

 Navigate to `http://localhost:8080`.
 The app will automatically reload if you change any of the source file.